 Investment Amount: Undisclosed.
 However, the startup was valued at US$ 6.5m

 Why on the list: The startup has raised a good amount from an international accelerator program as the first local e-hailing taxi app.
-It also received quite a good attention from local and regional media outlets and was named as a potential startup in Asia.
+It also received quite good attention from local and regional media outlets and was named as a potential startup in Asia.

 Planeter: Designs and manufactures robotic stuff and robots for commercial purposes and for researchers, robot hobbyists, and professionals.